usma-eecs/cy350-project1/README.md

 1. Once you have a working implementation, you will answer several questions on Canvas that explain your thought process.
 Majority of your grade will be based on your understanding and explanation of your implementation, which requires you to have a working implementation.
 These must be answered in your own words without any assistance from generative AI tools.
 You may discuss these questions with your instructor and verbally assist others to develop understanding of the material, but you may not share your written responses with anyone else.

-> [!TIP]
-> If you are unable to get your code working, explain your testing strategy, what you did to debug your code, and what your steps would have been to get it working.
-Consider what prevented you from actually taking those steps.

 ### Points Breakdown

 - Basic HTTP Server = 30 points